-All available studies, e.g. observational studies, meta-analyses, should be evaluated individually to identify potential sources of confounding, possible biases, their direction and likely impact on estimated parameters; nature of exposure; outcomes; and conclusions.
+All available studies, e.g. observational studies, meta-analyses, should be evaluated individually to identify potential sources of confounding, other possible biases, their direction and likely impact on estimated parameters; nature of exposure; outcomes; and conclusions.
 This should not necessarily lead to individual studies being excluded, since such a study may still be highly informative and it is recommended that all relevant studies should be included in evidence synthesis, using a weight of evidence approach (see below).
-A description of possible sources of confounding and bias in epidemiological studies is provided in the SETE report.
-These include confounding, selection bias, effect modifiers and information bias.
+A description of possible sources of confounding and other bias in epidemiological studies is provided in the SETE report.
+These include confounding, including effect modifiers, selection bias, effect modifiers and information bias.

 - Assess risk of bias.
-The type, direction and magnitude of potential biases identified across all studies should be considered - When most studies suffer from the same type of bias, assessing the overall body of evidence by looking at individual tiers or score from each study is fully justified. - Where studies have different types of bias, the type and direction of biases must be assessed in parallel. - Identify the most likely influential sources of bias, classifying each study on how effectively it has addressed each of these potential biases, and determine whether results differ across studies in relation to susceptibility to each potential source of bias - Exposure assessment - Assessment method used: direct measurement (e.g. personal monitoring, biomarkers) or indirect methods (e.g. exposure modelling, food consumption pattern) - Exposure patterns over time: duration; frequency; continuous or intermittent; critical time windows - Relevance of the exposure metric to the exposure patterns: ever/never; duration of exposure; cumulative exposure; shorter-term intermittent exposure (e.g. maximum/average intensity) - Have all key sources of exposure, via all possible routes, via all relevant media, been included, to give an estimate of aggregate exposure? - Many exposures are part of mixtures and may therefore be highly correlated, making it difficult to evaluate the effects of individual substances - If possible, determine whether uncertainty in exposure assessment in a study is likely to under- or overestimate the exposure. - Outcome assessment - Nature of adverse health effects, e.g. testicular cancer, decreased birth weight - Affected population, e.g. all exposed individuals, young children - Any possible differences in sensitivity, which cannot be accounted for by exposure, e.g. atopic individuals
+The type, direction and magnitude of potential biases identified across all studies should be considered - When most available studies suffer from the same type of bias, e.g. selection/recall bias in case control studies, the overall body of evidence should still be considered using the different study characteristics, e.g. smoking status, source population, to assess the potential impact of the bias. - Where studies have different types of bias, the type and direction of biases must be assessed in parallel. - Identify the most likely influential sources of bias, classifying each study on how effectively it has addressed each of these potential biases, and determine whether results differ across studies in relation to susceptibility to each potential source of bias

-- Strength of the effect in terms of severity and number of individual affected, as a fraction of the exposed population - Uncertainty associated with effect estimates - Conclusions of the study or review - Risk metric, e.g. relative risk, odds ratio, incremental risk - Statistical significance of findings - Confidence intervals in risk estimates - Likelihood findings were by chance, e.g. confidence intervals, number and types of exposure-effect comparisons - Power of the study, e.g. minimum detectable effect given the size of the population studied
+- Exposure assessment - Assessment method used: direct measurement (e.g. personal monitoring, biomarkers) or indirect methods (e.g. exposure modelling, food consumption pattern) - Exposure patterns over time: duration; frequency; continuous or intermittent; critical time windows - Relevance of the exposure metric to the exposure patterns: ever/never; duration of exposure; cumulative exposure; shorter-term intermittent exposure (e.g. maximum/average intensity) - Have all key sources of exposure, via all possible routes, via all relevant media, been included, to give an estimate of aggregate exposure? - Many exposures are part of mixtures and may therefore be highly correlated, making it difficult to evaluate the effects of individual substances.
+How much uncertainty does this introduce into the conclusions? - If possible, determine whether uncertainty in exposure assessment in a study is likely to under- or overestimate the exposure. - Outcome assessment - Nature of adverse health effects, e.g. testicular cancer, decreased birth weight - o Affected population, e.g. all exposed individuals, young children - Any possible differences in sensitivity, which cannot be accounted for by exposure, e.g. atopic individuals - Strength of the effect in terms of severity and number of individuals affected, as a fraction of the exposed population - o Uncertainty associated with effect estimates - Conclusions of the study or review - Risk metric, e.g. relative risk, odds ratio, incremental risk - Statistical significance of findings - Confidence intervals in risk estimates - Likelihood findings were by chance, e.g. confidence intervals, number and types of exposure-effect comparisons - Power of the study, e.g. minimum detectable effect given the size of the population studied